The word is out — you really can create life-changing money habits that will allow you to save money with frugal living – maybe even get rich!

 The answer to this question might depend on who you ask!

-Living frugally is often not easy, especially if you suddenly make the decision to switch to frugal living after years of being careless with your money.
+Living frugally is often not easy, especially if you suddenly make the decision to switch to frugal living after years of being careless with your money and impulsively spending money whenever you feel like it.

 Just because you didn’t grow up frugal doesn’t mean you can’t succeed at frugal living, however!